-Management's Discussion and Analysis For the years ended December 31, 2018 and 2017
+Management's Discussion and Analysis

+For the three months ended March 31, 2019 and 2018

-The following Management's Discussion and Analysis ("MD&A") prepared as of March 7, 2019 should be read in conjunction with the December 31, 2018 audited consolidated financial statements and related notes of Profound Medical Corp. ("Profound", the "Company", "us" or "our").
-The audited consolidated financial statements of Profound and related notes were prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") prepared as of May 6, 2019 should be read in conjunction with the March 31, 2019 unaudited interim condensed consolidated financial statements and related notes of Profound Medical Corp. ("Profound", the "Company", "us" or "our").
+The unaudited interim condensed consolidated financial statements of Profound and related notes were prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") applicable to the preparation of interim financial statements, including International Accounting Standard ("IAS") 34, Interim Financial Reporting.
 Unless stated otherwise, all references to "\$" are to Canadian dollars.
 In this MD&A, unless the context requires otherwise, references to "we" or "our" are references to Profound.